PhysicsSamOlson/ModerationBot/README.md

   <ul>
   <li>Configure info.json with your bot token</li>
   <li>Configure bot.js with the IDs in the first few lines of code</li>
+  <li>Scroll down to the bottom, and configure the two functions that moderate censored words and nicknames</li>
   <li>Run run.bat</li>
   <li>Congratulations, your bot is now online</li>
   </ul>